 (A) EIM Base Schedules;

-(B) energy Bids (applicable to EIM Participating Resources only);
+(B) Energy Bids (applicable to EIM Participating Resources only);

-(C) regulation Reserve MW-Up (applicable to resources only);
+(C) Reserves capacity of providing meeting the WECC requirements for regulating reserves, in MW-up (applicable to resources only);

-(D) regulation Reserve MW-Down (applicable to resources only);
+(D) Reserves capacity of providing meeting the WECC requirements for regulating reserves, in MW-down (applicable to resources only);

-(E) operating Reserve MW-Spinning;
+(E) Spinning Reserves in MW;

-(F) operating Reserve MW-Non-Spinning; and
+(F) Non-Spinning Reserves in MW; and

-(G) if the EIM Entity Scheduling Coordinator is not relying on the CAISO’s demand forecast, a demand forecast.
+(G) if the EIM Entity Scheduling Coordinator is not relying on the CAISO’s Demand Forecast, a Demand Forecast.

 (5) Adjustment.
-The EIM Entity Scheduling Coordinator may adjust the components of the EIM Resource Plan as necessary following CAISO bid validation reviews up to 75 minutes before the Operating Hour.
+The EIM Entity Scheduling Coordinator may adjust the components of the EIM Resource Plan as necessary following CAISO Bid validation reviews up to 75 minutes before the Operating Hour.

 (f) Real-Time EIM Base Schedules.